-PSY-619- Advanced Practicum I - III 1 Credit per term PSY-621
+PSY-619- Advanced Practicum I - III 1 Credit per term PSY-621 primarily on the theories and application of normal development using a systems approach.

 Prerequisites: PSY-611-PSY-616, Concurrent with Advanced Practicum Seminar (607-609).
 Students are required to complete a minimum of 600 practicum hours in order to receive credit for this training experience.
 May not be transferred or waived.